Protect your canyon

 Hunters, anglers and outdoor enthusiasts come from a broad range of backgrounds across the political spectrum.
 One thing that ties us all together, a truly American ideal, is the conservation of wildlife and wild-places.
 Wildlife, fisheries, and the water that supports us are not partisan issues.
 A mineral withdrawal is a responsible approach based on science and with a vision for the future.
 Uranium mining near the Grand Canyon is unacceptable given the best science available and the known risks to our natural resources, the economy of Northern Arizona, and the communities that depend on Colorado River water.

-We urge you to support the new permanent mineral withdrawal proposed in the Grand Canyon Protection Act and protect the water and habitat of this critical landscape.
+We urge you to support permanent protection of the Grand Canyon region to protect the water and habitat of this critical landscape.

 Protecting our canyon permanently

 “We’ve seen the impacts from irresponsible mining not just in Arizona, but across the West.
 Why would we put one of our most iconic places at risk of being irreparably harmed?
 These lands are all connected.
 Fish and wildlife don’t recognize boundaries, nor does water and one bad decision can impact them all.
 Arizonans are unquestionably in favor of doing more to protect this landscape and sportsmen are ready to help make this legislation a reality.”Nathan Rees, Arizona Field Coordinator, Trout Unlimited

 Uranium mining has a long history in Arizona.

 1893: Orphan mine opens, incentivized by the new hard rock mining laws